nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_clinical_narrative_dmirs.md

 {% include custom/section.warnbanner.html %}

-## Consent Section Content ##
+## Clinical Narrative Section Content ##
-The Consent section carries information about the consent details used.
+The Clinical Narrative section carries information about the Clinical Narrative details used.
 PRSB Elements should be formatted as subheadings in any HTML sent.

 | CLINICAL   NARRATIVE |                                                                                                                                   |             |             |                                  |                          |